rs028/MBM-Flex/documentation/Advection_and_exchange_flows.md

 + Category 3  = 333.0
 + Category 4  = 444.0

-These placeholder values will need to be changed soom
+These placeholder values will need to be changed soon.

 ## Aperture types